Dr. Nolan Kline

 My research uses in-depth qualitative, community-based participatory approaches to advance health equity and respond to pressing social and public health problems.
 Currently, my research foci comprise three domains: 1) the health-related consequences of immigration enforcement laws, policies, and politics; 2) intersectional LGBTQ+ Latinx and Black activism to advance health equity and social justice; and 3) social determinants of novel vaccine uptake, such as the HPV and COVID-19 vaccines.
 My work has been funded by the National Science Foundation and I have published dozens of peer-reviewed articles and book chapters across several disciplines in the health sciences, social sciences, legal studies, and medical humanities.
 My book, Pathogenic Policing: Immigration Enforcement and Health in the US South, was published by Rutgers University Press in 2019.

-Link to Dr. Kline’s University Profile:
+Link to Dr. Kline’s Curriculum Vitae: